The Space Between Self-Esteem and Self Compassion: Kristin Neff at TEDx Centennial Park Women

 - How to become your own best teacher

-The 8-week format - consists of eight weekly, 2 ½ -hour sessions in a classroom/discussion group format, plus a 4-hour retreat.
+The 8-week format - consists of 9 weekly, 2 ½ -hour sessions with 15 min breaks (orientation session and 8 classes) in a classroom/discussion group format, plus a 4-hour retreat.
 This class is often most easily integrated into our lives and offers an extended opportunity to deepen and solidify our practice.

 NOTE: We recommend that if your schedule will not allow you to attend the first session, or prevents from attending any two sessions of the course, that you consider waiting until the next offering of the program.